webqit/webflo/README.md

 #### Scenario 3: Page Requests and Responses

-Page (HTML) requests - requets made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html` - are expected to get a page (HTML) response - responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `text/html`.
+Page (HTML) requests - requests made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html` - are expected to get a page (HTML) response - responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of `text/html`.
 Webflo automatically responds this way by rendering workflow return values into an HTML page.
-(But, workflow responses having a `Content-Type` header already set are sent as-is. (i.e. `return new event.Response('{}', { headers: {'Content-Type': 'application/json'} })`.))
+(But, workflow responses having a `Content-Type` header already set are sent as-is.)
 + Here, workflows simply return an object (or an instance of `event.Response` containing same), and Webflo automatically renders it to HTML and adds the appropriate response headers.
-(API responses for these routes that double as page routes are therefore expected to always be an object.)
+(API responses for these routes are therefore expected to always be an object.)

-+ Server-Side Rendering (SSR) is the second step for routes that double as page routes.
+Server-Side Rendering (SSR) is the second step for these routes that double as page routes.
 Here, it is either that an `index.html` file that pairs with the route exists in the `/public` directory - for automatic rendering by Webflo, or that a custom `render` callback has been defined on the route.
 + SSR Option 1: **Automatically-paired HTML files**.
 These are valid HTML documents named `index.html` in the `/public` directory, or a subdirectory that corresponds with a route.

   ```js